disclaimer

 • The prosecution was not pursued in the case.
 It is also known as a nolle prosequi.

-• The court dismissed the charges or when a “no true bill” comes from a grand jury prosecution.
+• The court dismisses the charges, or when a “no true bill” is returned by a grand jury in a prosecution.

 • A non-guilty verdict.